J0K3R-Joel/BotBall_Library/doc/Introduction.md

 ## 1. Preparation

-Before you start, consider that you have access the following points:
+Before you start, consider that you have access to the following points:

 - At least one controller (wallaby / wombat / ...)